Xinyi-Ding/Scolarly-Net/Documents/Design.md

 | | [5f.
 Intuitive User Interface (Optional)](#5f-intuitive-user-interface-optional) | Ensures that users, regardless of their technical expertise, can navigate and utilize the filter and search functionalities seamlessly. | Low | [Detail](#5f-intuitive-user-interface-optional-1) |
 | | [5g.
 Compatibility Across User Categories (Optional)](#5g-compatibility-across-user-categories-optional) | Ensures that the filter and search functionalities cater to the specific needs of diverse user categories. | Low | [Detail](#5g-compatibility-across-user-categories-optional-1) |

+*Table 1: The list of the requirements from client.*

 ## Requirements Analysis
 ### 1. [Paper Details Extraction (Topic/Keyword/Author/Reference)](#1-paper-details-extraction-topickeywordauthorreference-1)
 Extracting information from articles is one of the most basic functions in the whole system.
 This feature extracts key information such as topics, keywords, authors and references from user uploaded articles or existing article databases.
 The extracted information can be stored in the database which can be queried and retrieved by other functions in the system.
 This will help researchers to quickly understand and organise the literature and make it easier for researchers to analyse and organise connections between academic sources.